ucsb-cs48-w19/6pm-park-finder/README.md

 If you want to build to Android, you can download the Android SDK along with Android studio at this link: https://developer.android.com/studio.
 Make sure that the path to the SDK is configured correctly.
 On Mac, the default correct configuration is /Users/<nameOfUser>/Library/Android/sdk and on Windows it's C:\Users\username\AppData\Local\Android\Sdk.
 Then, plug your Android into the computer, select File > Build Settings and make sure Platform is set to Android.
-Then, click Build and Run in the Unity Editor, and you can see any development changes on a real Android device!
+Then, click Build and Run in the Unity Editor, and you can see any development changes on a real Android device (on the Unity Remote app)!

 If you want to build to iOS, you can download the latest version XCode here: https://developer.apple.com/xcode/ Note that XCode 10 (the latest version of XCode) can only build to iPhones with iOS 12.0+ and the Mac running the build must have OS 10.13.0+.
 The app is still executable on iOS 8.0.0+ when using prior versions of XCode.